SystemFw/blog/content/staging/paxos-failures.md

    out, it will retry Phase 1 with a greater proposal number.

 **Phase 2**:
 1. The writer selects a value `v` to write to the WOR.
-If any of the `promise` replies from Phase 1 contains a previously `accept`ed proposal, it needs to select the value from that proposal.
+If one of the `promise` replies from Phase 1 contains a previously `accept`ed proposal, it needs to select the value from that proposal.
 If there's more than one, it needs to select the value associated with